toufiqur-rahman/MyThesis/README.md

 Steps:

-1) install the requirement.txt
-2) pip install -r requirements.txt
+1) pip install -r requirement.txt
-3) python train_model.py
+2) python train_model.py
-4) python recognize.py
+3) python recognize.py

 Output: An image will be popup with detecting his face b a rectangle with a name